 The nearby circular pool is the perfect spot to relax and spend quality time with your family or loved ones beneath the majesty of the surrounding Australian wilderness.

 Walpole boasts some of Australia's tastiest wine, and now's your chance to experience it yourself.
-Savor the beauty of Walpole at the Frankland Estate or Moombaki Wines.
+Savour the beauty of Walpole at the Frankland Estate or Moombaki Wines.

 If you're looking for the best views of Walpole, look no further than Walpole Rest Point Caravan Park.
 Surrounded by the Walpole-Nornalup National Park, the caravan park is within easy distance of the Tree Top Walk and lush greenery home to many native Australian animals, so you're surrounded by some of Australia's most impressive natural scenery.